 - Let the muffins cool slightly before removing from the muffin tin.

-- Room temperature: Place your banana muffins in a storage box with a lid to protect from moisture for about 5 days.
+Room temperature: Place your banana muffins in an airtight container with a lid to protect them from moisture for about 5 days.

 Defrosting: Let them come out of the freezer slowly or put them in the microwave for a few seconds using the defrost function.